 The profession is very well placed to maintain its role as an ‘in demand’ career and has so many attributes that assist individuals and communities to achieve maximum health and well-being.

-We are at the precipice of so many exciting (and challenging!) changes to our profession as a result of technology, health care and social reforms.
-I think we all have assets to offer our representative organisation, no matter how large or small, that make some contribution to the development of occupational therapy in the coming years.
+Sharon believes the profession is at the precipice of so many exciting (and challenging!) changes as a result of technology, health care and social reforms.
+She holds the view that all occupational therapists have assets to offer their representative organisation, no matter how large or small, that make some contribution to the development of occupational therapy in the coming years.